Updated April 9, 2019

 Google Cloud load balancing

-instances in one or many zones.
-However, unlike ELB, when you provision any
+in one or many zones.
+However, unlike ELB, when you provision any external

-external Compute Engine load balancer, you're given a single, globally
+Compute Engine load balancer, you're given a single, globally accessible IP

-accessible IP address.
-This IP address can be used for the lifetime of the load
+address.
+This IP address can be used for the lifetime of the load balancer, so

-in apps.
-Compute Engine provides three types of load
+Compute Engine provides three types of load balancers:

 AWS and Google Cloud load balancing services have slightly different pricing models.